lilymaya/flatoyster_SVs_parallelism/data_processing_and_mapping.md

 ### fastp ###

-use fastp (Chen et al. 2018, https://github.com/opengene/fastp) to assess quality to trim, filter for an average quality of 28, and removing polyG tails and Illumina adapter sequencing. fastp v.
+use fastp (https://github.com/opengene/fastp, Chen et al. 2018) to assess quality to trim, filter for an average quality of 28, and removing polyG tails and Illumina adapter sequencing. fastp v.
 0.20.0

 ```